Watch the YouTube video for MEGA ideas for activities with things around your home!

 There are gazillions of ideas about cardboard box ideas out there!

 Bring out one board game each day and play as a family.
-Your kids won’t forget this, inshAllah.
-What a beautiful memory they’ll carry with them, inshAllah.
+Your kids won’t forget this and what a beautiful memories you’ll create.

 This is always a win with kids of all ages.
 I remember playing games with a deck of cards.
 Young children can play Uno as well.